Artist: Valentin de Boulogne (French, Coulommiers-en-Brie 1591–1632 Rome)

 Dimensions: 50 1/2 x 39 in.
 (128.3 x 99.1 cm)

-Purchase, Walter and Leonore Annenberg Acquisitions Endowment Fund; funds from various donors; Acquisitions Fund; James and Diane Burke and Mr. and Mrs. Mark Fisch Gifts; Louis V. Bell, Harris Brisbane Dick, Fletcher, and Rogers Funds and Joseph Pulitzer Bequest, 2008 (2008.459)
+Credit Line: Purchase, Walter and Leonore Annenberg Acquisitions Endowment Fund; Director's Fund; Acquisitions Fund; James and Diane Burke and Mr. and Mrs. Mark Fisch Gifts; Louis V. Bell, Harris Brisbane Dick, Fletcher, and Rogers Funds and Joseph Pulitzer Bequest, 2008

-Valentin de Boulogne was the greatest French follower of Caravaggio and one of the outstanding artists in seventeenth-century Rome, where he spent his entire career.
-He died relatively young, at the peak of his fame, leaving few works.
-His most frequent subjects are scenes of merriment, with music making, drinking, and fortune-telling.
-This figure, a soldier of fortune singing a love madrigal that is unique in Valentin’s work, may be emblematic of "Amador" (Spanish for "Lover Boy"), the sobriquet the artist took when, in 1624, he joined the society of foreign artists in Rome known as the Bentveughels (Birds of a Feather).
-The picture is painted with a directness and vividness for which the only parallel is in the early work of Velàzquez.
-It belonged to the prestigious collection of Cardinal Mazarin, minister to Louis XIV and one of the great collectors of the seventeenth century.
+The greatest French follower of Caravaggio, Valentin was one of the outstanding artists in seventeenth-century Rome.
+His most frequent subjects are scenes of merriment, with music-making, drinking, and fortune-telling.
+They are stock Caravaggesque themes, but painted in a direct and vivid style.
+This canvas, showing a soldier of fortune singing a love madrigal, is unique in Valentin’s career.
+It is perhaps emblematic of the sobriquet he took in Rome: Amador, Spanish for "lover boy."
+The painting belonged to the prestigious collection of Cardinal Mazarin, minister to King Louis XIV, and one of the great collectors of the seventeenth century.